tulika105/Claude-Opus-Debug-Assistant/readme.md

 - `debug_assistant.py` — main script that takes your bug as input and returns a full debugging plan
 - `requirements.txt` — dependencies needed to run the project
+- `.env` — stores your Anthropic API key locally (not pushed to GitHub)
 - `sessions/` — auto-generated folder that saves every query and response as a JSON file

 ---